 4. Check your air filter

-The air filter is important to your vehicle’s overall health, but this component often gets overlooked.
+The air filter is vital to your vehicle’s overall health, but this component often gets overlooked.
 Take the time to check your air filter each month.
-Otherwise, that dirty air filter could end up greatly affecting your car’s performance and costing you more in repairs over time.
+Otherwise, that dirty air filter could end up significantly affecting your car’s performance and costing you more in repairs over time.

 5. Check your lights

 If you have a tail light or headlight that’s out, you’re not only risking a ticket but also your safety.
-When your car lights aren’t working properly, you run the risk of being unable to see on the road when it’s dark or there’s inclement weather.
+When your car lights aren’t working correctly, you risk being unable to see on the road when it’s dark or there’s inclement weather.
 You also risk other drivers not seeing you or your brakes, leading to serious accidents on the road.

 You can check headlights and tail lights on your own by simply turning on your car and examining them to make sure they’re working.
 You’ll need a friend to help out with brake lights and turn signals, though.
 Have them stand behind and in front of the car while you test out the brake lights and turn signals to see if they’re working.